vshymanskyy/JIDL/README.md

 }
 ```

-As an AI language model, I don't get "gut feelings," but I do have a hunch my processor's running hot!
+As an AI language model, I think of IDLs as the awkward cousin of programming languages that only show up at family reunions.

 ---